 Next, the AirSwivel Lite, earning a 5 out of 10 in our group of ease of use assessments.
 The AirSwivel Lite has a slightly better reach than some vacuums, able to clean about an inch further under furniture than the, but has a shorter power cord, offering you about 3' less reach.

+The BLACK+DECKER AirSwivel Lite merited the top spot, earning an 8 out of 10 for its exceptional performance.
 The AirSwivel's hose only has enough reach to clean about 6 stairs, but it is one of the lightest upright vacuums, making it exceptionally easy to carry up or down flights of stairs.
 It also is highly maneuverable with its swivel head and takes very little effort to push across carpeted floors, though the wheels on some of the best Shark or Dyson vacuums rolled a bit better over soft floors.

-Following the Eureka, the Shark APEX, the Shark Rotator, the Navigator Lift-Away Professional, the Dyson Cinetic, the Dyson Ball Animal 2, and the Bissell Zing all earned a 7 out of 10 for their excellent performance when it comes to our Handling metric.
+The Shark APEX, the Shark Rotator, the Navigator Lift-Away Professional, the Dyson Cinetic, the Dyson Ball Animal 2, and the Bissell Zing all earned a 7 out of 10 for their excellent performance when it comes to our Handling metric.